kreier/llama.cpp-jetson/README.md

 If you have a version lower than b4400 you can skip the next step.

-In January 2025 with version larger than b4400 llama.cpp started including support for bfloat16.
-There is a standard library `cuda_bf16.h` in the folder `/usr/local/cuda-10.2/targets/aarch64-linux/include` for nvcc 11.0 and larger.
-With more than 5000 lines one can not simply copy a later version this file into this folder (with its companion `cuda_bf16.hpp` and 3800 lines) and hope it would work.
+In January 2025 with version larger than b4400 llama.cpp started including support for `bfloat16`.
+There is a standard library `cuda_bf16.h` in the folder `/usr/local/cuda/targets/aarch64-linux/include` for nvcc 11.0 and larger.
+It has more than 5000 lines.
+One cannot simply copy and paste a version from Cuda 11 to our folder for Cuda 10.2 and hope it would work.
+The same applies to its companion `cuda_bf16.hpp` with 3800 lines.
 Since it is linked to version 11 or 12, the error messages keep expanding (e.g. `/usr/local/cuda/include/cuda_bf16.h:4322:10: fatal error: nv/target: No such file or directory`).
 We have two working options:

 ### 6. Option A: Create a `cuda_bf16.h` that redefines `nv_bfloat16` as `half`